parallelbgls/Modbus.Net/README.md

-﻿Modbus.Net Oveview
+﻿Modbus.Net Overview
 ===================

 * [Teambition Project](https://www.teambition.com/project/573860b0f668c69e61d38a84/tasks)
-* QQ群 438411519 Modbus.Net交流群

 Overview
 -------------------
-Modbus.Net is an open hardware communication platform written by C# 7.0.
+Modbus.Net is an open hardware communication platform written in C# 7.0.

-You can only focusing on the Protocol itself, and the platform can automaticaly create a full asynchronized or synchronized communication library.
+You can focus on the protocol itself and the platform can automatically create a full asynchronous or synchronous communication library.

-Why called Modbus.Net
+Why is it called Modbus.Net
 -------------------
-Modbus.Net was opened two years ago when I graduated.
-The first target of this project is to implement a remote PLC communication with Modbus TCP.
-But things were going changed after half a year.
-When the company decide to use a IoT hardware, a universary architech should be required.
-Then the main platform changed to a universal communication platform.
-But the name "Modbus.Net" holded back.
+Modbus.Net was open sourced two years ago when I graduated.
+The first target of this project was to implement remote PLC communication using Modbus TCP.
+Half a year later the company decide to use a IoT hardware, then a more universal architecture was required.
+The main platform changed to a universal communication platform.
+Despite all these changes the name "Modbus.Net" stuck.

-The real Modbus Implementation has been moved to Modbus.Net.Modbus.
-If you want a real Modbus C# implementation, please download "Modbus.Net" and "Modbus.Net.Modbus" at the same time.
+The real Modbus Implementation has been moved to [Modbus.Net.Modbus]( https://www.nuget.org/packages/Modbus.Net.Modbus).
+If you want a real Modbus C# implementation, please download [Modbus.Net]( https://www.nuget.org/packages/Modbus.Net) and [Modbus.Net.Modbus]( https://www.nuget.org/packages/Modbus.Net.Modbus) at the same time.

-There are also "Modbus.Net.Siemens" that can communicate to Siemens S7-200, S7-200 Smart, S7-300, S7-400, S7-1200, S7-1500 using PPI or TCP/IP.
+There is also [Modbus.Net.Siemens]( https://www.nuget.org/packages/Modbus.Net.Siemens) that can communicate with Siemens S7-200, S7-200 Smart, S7-300, S7-400, S7-1200 and S7-1500 using PPI or TCP/IP.

-"Modbus.Net.OPC" Implements OPC DA and OPC UA Protocol.
+[Modbus.Net.OPC]( https://www.nuget.org/packages/Modbus.Net.OPC) Implements OPC DA and OPC UA protocol.

-Platform Supported
+Supported Platforms
 -------------------
 * Visual Studio 2017
 * .NET Framework 4.5